 BSL order is very different and sometimes we lack the awareness, vocabulary or receptive skill to get the full meaning of a phrase.

 Often, it is crucial ‘non-verbal’ connectors that we fail to see.
 It results in us ‘missing the point’ despite understanding most of the signs.
 That is frustrating.

 In this series of workshops we will completely dissect a range of video clips on various topics.
 This will increase your vocabulary and improve your receptive, linguistic and grammar skills.
 Each session will also focus on ‘sticking areas’ that students often struggle with – such as turn-taking convention, mouth pattern, aspect, tenses etc.

 ‘Improvers’ workshops are for signers of Levels 2, 3, and 4.
 Each session lasts 2 hours and are £20.00 each.
 This is discounted to £15.00 per session if you book five or more.

-Students will be issued with a certificate of attendance to use towards Continued Professional Development (CPD)
+Students will be issued with a certificate of attendance.

-Dot Sign Language have a workplace training session to suit your organisation.
-Whether you are a private company, a public-sector service or an NHS provider of health or social care, we can provide a Deaf Awareness session to meet your needs.
+Whether you are a private company, a public-sector service or an NHS provider of health or social care, we can provide a Deaf Awareness session tailor-made to meet your needs.

-Deaf Awareness means thinking about what it means to be a Deaf customer or patient, knowing what laws apply to your place of work, and taking practical steps to ensure that you are helping your workplace be accessible and welcoming to a Deaf British Sign Language user.
+We discuss what it means to be a Deaf customer or patient, knowing what laws apply to your place of work, and think about practical steps every employee can take to make the business accessible and welcoming to a Deaf British Sign Language user.
 At least half of the session is ‘hands-on’ learning BSL signs.
 We will teach the signs you need, and incorporate Deaf awareness issues which you need covering.